-Avoid poor exchange rates and high fees when sending money to Lebanon
+Avoid poor exchange rates and high fees when sending money to Lebanon.

 For decades, Australia has been supportive of economic and trade growth in Lebanon, supplying assistance when needed to help the nation maintain its independence.
 Trade is strong between the nations with $54 million Australian Dollars (AUD) in merchandise like beef, wheat and vegetable being exported to Lebanon in 2013.
 That same year Lebanon shipped $13 million AUD in products like fruits and vegetables to Australia.

 In addition to trade, there is a strong social connection between the nations with over 76,000 Lebanese expats calling Australia home in 2013 and an estimated 200,000 of Lebanese ancestry.
 This high level of immigration and busy trade market make it important to find solutions for transferring money from Australia to Lebanon.
+Access live rates, currency converter and market updates via the WorldFirst Money Transfer mobile app.
+No transfer fees for personal or business customers.

 Case study: Elias’ family transfers